1

 • Volunteers 18 years and older are needed for an effective response to disasters and planned events.

-• Profile data from COTrain can be used for local, state, and national public health workforce assessments.
+• Local, state, and national public health workforce assessments

 We can help